alexanian/socratic-form-microscopy/_posts/2019-03-20-the-first-time-home-buyer-incentive-is-a-disaster.md

 The 2019 Budget introduced by the Liberal government includes one of the worst policies I've ever seen.

-The[^1] is ineligible for this program.
+The <a href="https://globalnews.ca/news/5069183/budget-2019-canada-housing-affordability/">CMHC First-Time Home Buyer Incentive</a> provides up to 10% of the purchase price of a house (5% for existing homes, 10% for new homes) to any household buying a home for the first time with an annual income up to $120,000.
+To qualify, the total mortgage must be less than four times the household's yearly income and the mortgage must be insured, which means that any house costing more than $590,000[^1] is ineligible for this program.
 The government will recoup its 5-10% stake when the home is sold.

 The cap on eligible house price is this program's only saving grace.
 Everything else about it is awful.